 Freddie Mac's RPL PCs include:

-- Modified Step Rate PCs ("H-pools") – Freddie Mac Gold PCs backed by modified step rate loans that have been current for at least 6 months at issuance.
+Freddie Mac Gold PCs backed by modified fixed rate loans that have been current for at least 6 months at issuance.

-- Reinstated PCs ("R-pools") – Freddie Mac Gold PCs backed by non-modified fixed rate loans that were once delinquent, but have been reinstated and current for at least 4 months at issuance.
+Freddie Mac Gold PCs backed by modified step rate loans that have been current for at least 6 months at issuance.